-CHECK IT OUT: Walk east from Labrador Par, over the boardwalks and towards the unique looking apartments that is the Reflections by the Bay.
+CHECK IT OUT: Walk east from Labrador Par, over the boardwalks and towards the unique looking apartments that are the Reflections by the Bay.
 You won’t miss it, as well the Yacht Club and other multi-million-dollar luxury apartments.
-It is true millionaire club of Singapore.
+It is a true millionaire club of Singapore.

 ADMISSION FEE: Free

 GETTING THERE: Catch the MRT to the Labrador Park station on the Yellow Circle Line.